gitops-tech/gitops-tech.github.io/index.md

 ### Is there also SVNOps?

 In a way, yes.
 In principle, you can use any version control system you want.
 One of the core ideas of GitOps is letting developers use the tools they are familiar with to operate your infrastructure.
 If you prefer SVN over Git, that's cool!
 However, you may need to put more effort into finding tools that work for you or even write your own.

 ### Should I hire GitOps engineers for my team now?

 No!
 There are no GitOps engineers.
 GitOps is not a role (and neither is DevOps).
 GitOps is a set of practices.
-You can look for a developer who has experience practicing GitOps - or simply let your developers try out those practices.
+You can look for a developer who has experience practicing GitOps &mdash; or simply let your developers try out those practices.

 ### We are already doing DevOps.
 What's the difference to GitOps?